getsentry/sentry/docs/installation.rst

 Starting the Cron Process
 -------------------------

-Sentry also needs a cron process which is called "celery beat":
+Sentry also needs a cron process:

 ::

-  SENTRY_CONF=/etc/sentry sentry celery beat
+  SENTRY_CONF=/etc/sentry sentry run cron

 It's recommended to only run one of them at the time or you will see unnecessary extra tasks being pushed onto the queues but the system will